sfredo/RedditImageGrab/readme.md

                         provide /user/m/multireddit-name as argument
     --last l              ID of the last downloaded file.
     --score s             Minimum score of images to download.
+    --maxscore ms         Maximum score of images to download.
     --num n               Number of images to download.
+    --width w             Minimum width to download.
+    --height h            Minimum height to download.
     --update              Run until you encounter a file already downloaded.
     --sfw                 Download safe for work images only.
     --nsfw                Download NSFW images only.